 According to a report at that time in The Rutland Herald, Mandeville overturned Forte’s conviction and ordered a new trial because St. Helaire’s demeanor prejudiced the jury.
 He characterized her as having shown "a fury seldom seen this side of hell," which was disputed by then-Attorney General Jeffrey Amestoy.
-Amestoy said Mandeville had overstepped his bounds as a judge and implied that Mandeville had made the call because St. Helaire is a
+Amestoy said Mandeville had overstepped his bounds as a judge and implied that Mandeville had made the call because St. Helaire is a woman.

 The case was appealed to Superior Court Judge Ellen Maloney, who reversed Mandeville’s order and said Forte’s conviction stood.
 However, in 1993, the Vermont Supreme Court intervened and told Maloney to look at the case again.